Published by Lookforzebras

 Turning a blog into a true business is a tangible goal for almost any blogger.
 Consider Kevin Pho, who started KevinMD when he got a great response from patients after writing online about the Vioxx recall.
 His audience spans the medical and non-medical communities and receives an estimated >1 million visits every month.
 Reaching patients doesn’t require a clinic or a hospital anymore.

 Many physician blogs target medical professional audiences, which is really the focus of this post.
 By-physician, for-physician blogs are an excellent format for doctors to establish a community of like-minded practitioners, spread a point of view to colleagues, or provide an informational yet entertaining resource to others in their field.
-Many write on topics beyond medicine, as well, supporting readers in striking a balance in life – consider Millionaire Doc, The Happy Philosopher, and She Leans In.
+Many write on topics beyond medicine, as well, supporting readers in striking a balance in life – consider Millionaire Doc and The Happy Philosopher.

 1.Our field changes rapidly, and it’s tough to keep up